 These consolidated financial statements ("Statements") have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at June 30, 2017 the Company had no sources of operating cash flows.
+As at June 30, 2018 the Company had no sources of operating cash flows.
 The Company will therefore require additional funding which, if not raised, would result in the curtailment of activities and project delays.
-The Company had a working capital deficiency of \$219,758 as at June 30, 2017, after providing for \$410,517 due to related parties, and has incurred losses since inception, including \$22,070,692 spent on exploration and evaluation of its mineral properties, resulting in an accumulated deficit of \$31,724,109 as at June 30, 2017.
+The Company had working capital of \$181,988 as at June 30, 2018, after providing for \$603,859 due to related parties, and has incurred losses since inception, including \$22,532,029 spent on exploration and evaluation of its mineral properties, resulting in an accumulated deficit of \$32,168,003 as at June 30, 2018.
 The Company's ability to continue as a going concern is uncertain and is dependent upon its ability to continue to raise adequate financing.
 There can be no assurances that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern, and accordingly, the use of accounting principles applicable to a going concern.
-These consolidated financial statements do not reflect adjustments that would be necessary if the "going concern" assumption is not appropriate.
-If the "going concern" assumption is not appropriate, adjustments to the carrying values of the assets and liabilities, the expenses and the balance sheet classifications, which could be material, would be necessary.
+These consolidated financial statements do not reflect adjustments that would be necessary if the "going concern" assumption is not appropriate, adjustments to the carrying values of the assets and liabilities, the expenses and the balance sheet classifications, which could be material, would be necessary.